jmcgi82/Grocery-App/README.md

 #### 0.1.2
 - Added loader, saver, list.txt
   ##### BUGS:
-  - saver and loader not able find file
+  - saver and loader not navigating to correct directory
   - description needs to handle commas
   - ingredient list not in result string
 #### 0.1.1